openwisp/netjsonconfig/docs/source/backends/airos.rst

 AirOS v8.3 supports both WPA2 personal (PSK+CCMP) and WPA2 enterprise (EAP+CCMP) as an authentication protocol.
 The only ciphers available is CCMP.

+As an antenna only has one wireless network available only the first wireless interface will be used during the generation.

 As an example here is a snippet that set the authentication protocol to WPA2 personal

 .. code-block:: json